 1. You Don’t Think Before Taking Action

-Considering how fast-paced our personal and professional lives already are, before you move forward with the latest productivity hack, it may be a good idea to slow down and ask yourself some simple questions—like “Will it really affect my work?”, “Is this worth my time?”, “Is this the work I should be doing now?”
+Considering how fast-paced our personal and professional lives already are, before you move forward with the latest productivity hack, it may be a good idea to slow down and ask yourself some simple questions—like “Will it really affect my work?”, “Is this worth my time?”, or “Is this the work I should be doing now?”

 2. You Try to Improve What Already Works

 If you’re not sure which areas of your workflow could benefit from productivity hacks—and which are fine as is—try using the Pareto principle.
 According to the Pareto principle (a.k.a. the 80/20 rule), 20% of the effort or resources you invest yields 80% of the total results.
 Following the 80/20 rule, you can pinpoint the top 20% of your most effective activities and leave them as is—then look at the other 80% as an opportunity to improve and track productivity.

 In case you haven’t tried that already, type the phrase “productivity tips” in Google and look at the number of results.
 How many did you get?
-Do you think it would be even remotely possible to read through all that stuff, not to mention apply it?
-How much of this content is really valuable?
+Thousands?
+Hundreds of thousands?
+And how much of the information and know-how from the results pages is actually valuable—and how much of it is a waste of time?

 4. You Don’t Finish What You Started

 What would happen to your business if you constantly jumped from one project to another, without crossing the finish line on any of them?
 If you focused on instant gratification (I want to try this—and I want to try it now!) instead of long-term success (I have a clear strategy—and I am going to see it through to the end).

 5. Your Tools Are Using You